 What is there to do?

 A LOT of eating obviously.
 We’ll talk more about that one in the next section, but if you’re here for a bit more culture…

-The Almeida Theatre is an internationally renowned theatre space that showcases up and coming talent in drama, dance and comedy.
-Often West End shows end up transferring here when they’ve finished, so keep your eye on Almeida’s exciting schedule if you missed out on a theatreland fave.
+The Almeida Theatre is an internationally renowned theatre space that showcases up and coming dramatic talent.
+Almeida's shows often end up transferring to the West End when they’ve finished, so you might end up catching the next big thing.

 Architectural treasure, the Union Chapel is worth a look too.
 The venue hosts some cool activities spanning everything from cinema to gospel choir, and is also home to a large charity drop-in centre that supports London’s homeless.
 Oh, and it’s breathtaking.
 Think: high ceilings, Gothic style, and a working organ.

 Film buff?
 Forget the nearby Cineworld – Screen on the Green is the one to visit.
 Built in 1913, this neon-lit venue shows an interesting programme of movies, and has a bar in the same room as the screen.
 No further persuasion needed.